 What should your child bring along?

 Motivation and the will to make a healthy change coupled with a positive attitude and curiosity.
-In addition, it is also beneficial if your child comes to me at your own request.
-Your child should wear comfortable clothes.
-Inside the building and during the sessions, wearing a mask is currently compulsory: please bring your own from home.
-After the sessions, allow your child a little rest.
+In addition, it is also beneficial if your child comes to me at his own wish.
+I recommend comfortable clothes for the sessions.
+If your child has a cold, please bring a nose and mouse protection (face mask) from home.
+It is recommended to refrain from caffeinated drinks 24 hours before the sessions.
+After the sessions, allow a little rest.